gofynd/fdk-client-javascript/documentation/platform/PAYMENT.md

 [GetUserCODLimitResponse](#GetUserCODLimitResponse)

 Success.
 Returns user cod limit , remaining limit and usage of user for COD.
-Check the example shown below or refer `GetUserCODLimitResponse` for more details.
+Check the example shown below or refer `GetUserCODLimitResponseSchema` for more details.